 Nancy Tusinski, Spiritual Director

-Nancy is a Spiritual Director affiliated with Immanuel Retreat Center, having received her formal training with the Christos Center for Spiritual Formation in Lino Lakes, MN.
+Nancy is a Spiritual Director affiliated with Stone Church Center, having received her formal training with the Christos Center for Spiritual Formation in Lino Lakes, MN.
 She also has a BS in Adult Learning and Development.
 She is a facilitator of spiritual formation courses and creative writing courses for adults.
 For the past few years she has called Vermont home, where she also works as a librarian in a small town.